-When it comes to installing or refurbishing your sunroom’s flooring, know that you have a handful of options.
-Keep this in mind especially if you’re installing a sunroom as additional living space.
+When it comes to installing or refurbishing sunroom flooring, you have a handful of options.
 Not all sunroom installations will include an option for flooring, so you’ll need to consult a contractor for your flooring needs.
-If you’re converting a spare room, deck or porch into a sunroom, you’ll still want to keep these flooring options in mind.
+If you’re converting a spare room, deck, or porch into a sunroom, it’s beneficial to keep these your flooring options in mind.

 - How will you use your sunroom?